thadhaines/MT-Tech-SETO/PST/pstSETO/readme.md

 pstSETO version

 TODO:
-- Add base pst version
+- Add baseline examples with both linear and non-linear simulations.
-- Add MT Tech 'batch' style capabilities
+- Convert ALL globals to new strucutured global array
-- Add baseline examples
+- Do work on code structure to allow for new integration methods, multi-rate possibiliites, and variable time stepping algorithms.
-- Add modified models and behavior from v2p3
+- Add checks for 'old' to new system creation/initialization due to new global variable scheme.
-- Do new work on code structure, integration, and variable time stepping.
+- Eensure timing capabilities for speed up comparisons.
-- Add simple checks for 'old' to new system creation/initialization for new global variable scheme...
+- Add AGC model and area definitions to buses.
-- ensure timing capabilities for speed up comparisons
+- Investigate line current monitoring.